SLEEP IS VITAL

 Beat the stress-sleep cycle by prioritising a good night's sleep.
 With enough sleep we are better prepared to tackle the day's challenges.
 When we are tired, we tend to be less patient, find it harder to concentrate and are more irritable. which can increase our stress levels.

 FOOD & DRINK

-- Don’t go to bed either hungry or too full as any discomfort can mean that you can’t sleep.
+Don’t go to bed either hungry or too full as any discomfort could keep you up.
 If you feel hungry during the night try to eat a small, light snack.

-- Steer clear of foods that are difficult to digest before going to bed including high-fat or protein-rich foods, such as red meat and fried foods.
-Strong spices can also lead to sleep problems.
+Steer clear of foods that are difficult to digest before going to bed including high-fat or protein-rich foods, such as red meat and fried foods.

-- Avoid nicotine, caffeine and alcohol before going to bed, as the stimulating effect can take several hours to wear off.
-Alcohol makes us feel sleepy at first but lowers the quality of our sleep during the night.
+Avoid nicotine, caffeine and alcohol before going to bed, as the stimulating effect can take several hours to wear off.
+Alcohol makes us feel sleepy at first but lowers the quality of our sleep.

 HEALTH & MEDICINE